Macrometacorp/docs/docs/cep/stream-worker-basics/stream-worker-elements.md

 Collection and store

 [Table](../query-guide/table-collection)     | A structured representation of data stored with a defined schema.
 Stored data is backed by C8DB.
 The tables (aka collections) can be `local` or `geo-replicated`.
 Similarly the tables can be `document` or `graph` collections.
 The tables can be accessed and manipulated at runtime.

-Stream/Query Callback | A mechanism to programmatically consume output events from streams or queries. |